shazraz/Traffic-Sign-Classifier/writeup.md

 * rt_range: 15, range of rotation for each image
 * xlate_range: 5, range of (x,y) translation for each image

-The figure below shows a series of augmented images created from a single original image
+The figure below shows a series of augmented images created from a single original image.
+Each image is a minor perturbation of the original image.

 ![alt text][image5]